 Existing on opposite ends of the marine food chain, krill are some of the smallest ocean-dwelling animals, while sharks can be some of the largest.
 We feel both are too important in our oceans to be used in supplements:

 Krill are small crustaceans that serve as the main food source for hundreds of bird, fish and marine mammal species, and can also be used as the main ingredient in some fish oil supplements.
-In order to keep krill in the sea, we offer fish oil supplements derived from other species of fish high in omega-3 fatty acids.
+In order to help keep krill in the sea, we offer fish oil supplements derived from other species of fish with omega-3 fatty acids.

 Shark populations are in decline worldwide.
-We don’t sell shark in our Seafood department and we don’t sell shark-derived dietary supplements in our supplements department.
+We don’t sell shark-derived dietary supplements in our Supplements department.
 Instead, we offer alternatives like glucosamine sulfate, chondroitin sulfate and essential fatty acid supplements (including fish oil and flaxseed oil).

-Below is the complete list of commonly used ingredients we’ve uncommonly banned.
+Below are many of the ingredients we've banned.

 Apricot kernel extract

 Bacillus coagulans ProDURA UABc-20